JCheney20/UWC_SE_2025/application/docs/04 - Tamagui.md

 # Quick Guide to Tamagui

-This guide provides a quick overview of [Tamagui], a UI toolkit for React Native.
+This guide provides a quick overview of Tamagui, a UI toolkit for React Native.

 ## Core Concepts